tommaocj/tommaocj/README.md

 - 👋 Hi, I’m Tom Mao
 - 👀 I’m interested in all the creative idea
-- 🌱 I’m currently doing the projects via ionic, django for many applications
+- 🌱 I’m currently doing the projects via flutter, ionic, django for many applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, tom@tomcs.com